joeammond/HHC-2021-writeup/docs/solution.md

         term.cmdloop()
 ```

-(seriously, go follow `0xdf_` on twitter and read his blog, it's awesome)
+## Retrieving the objective data

-### Retrieving the objective data
+With this script, we can easily request the current role associated with the instance

-With this script, we can easily request the current security credentials from
+by querying
 `http://169.254.169.254/latest/meta-data/iam/security-credentials`, then use the
 `role` returned to fetch the access keys: